yasmineahmed11/zero_day/README.md

-This file is mandatory in projects
+This file is a mandatory in projects